thruthesky/abcframework/README.md

 * `-h, --help` shows help message.
 * `-d, --debug` shows debug message.
 * `--bash-href` changes BASE HREF="....".
+* `--address` is the address where local desktop test webserver is running.
+Cordova app will connect to this address.
+* `--port` is the port of the local desktop server port.

 To change base-href, add `--base-href ...`